jwlodek/pyautogit/README.md

 When an action is performed that requires credentials (ex. git push), `pyautogit` will ask for your git remote username and password.
 These are then stored as environment variables for the running process, and are used with `git askpass` to perform operations.
 As a result, if you open an editor after credentials are entered (ex.
 VSCode), and use the integrated terminal to process `git` commands, you will not have to enter credentials again.
 Credentials are stored only for the duration the window is open, and must be re-entered after each restart.

-### Contributing Authors

-This is a list of individuals that have contributed in some way to `pyautogit` development.
-If you make a pull request feel free to add your name here!

-* Jakub Wlodek (Creator, Maintainer)

 ### License